 Heartburn Trigger: Eating on the Go

 Always eating in a hurry?
 Shoveling food down is also a no-no, if you want to tame heartburn.
-Leslie Bonci, MPH, RD, CSSD, director of sports nutrition at the University of Pittsburgh Medical Center, says the three G's -- grab, gulp, and go -- don't make for good digestion and can make GERD (gastroesophageal reflux disease) symptoms more likely.
-Heartburn is a GERD symptom.
+Leslie Bonci, MPH, RD, CSSD, director of sports nutrition at the University of Pittsburgh Medical Center, says the three G's -- grab, gulp, and go -- don't make for good digestion and can make heartburn symptoms more likely.
 So slow down when you eat if you're concerned about heartburn symptoms.

 Heartburn Trigger: Fatty Foods

 High-fat foods tend to stay in the stomach longer, and the longer they're there, the more likely discomfort can be, note Bonci and Elaine Magee, MPH, RD, author of Tell Me What to Eat If I Have Acid Reflux.
 And if you're eating big servings of those high-fat foods -- like a lot of fried chicken, chips, or wings -- then you've got a double whammy of two potential heartburn triggers -- too much food and fatty fare.

 You may not have to give up your favorite foods.
 Preparing them differently could help tame your heartburn.
 You might be able to bake, broil, grill, or roast some foods instead of frying them.
 And you could trim extra fat off meat and poultry, and cut the skin off chicken.
 Little tweaks might trim enough fat to make a difference for heartburn -- and your overall health.